 In the circumstances, I find that the applicants' discharge on account of their homosexuality in pursuance of the Ministry of Defence policy was justified under Article 8 § 2 of the Convention, as being necessary in a democratic society in the interests of national security and the prevention of disorder.

 Notes by the Registry

-1. The Rules of Court came into force on 1 November 1998.

-2. The text of the Court's decision is obtainable from the Registry.
+- 1. The Rules of Court came into force on 1 November 1998. - 2.
+The Court's decision is obtainable from the Registry.